Does your F150 have an intermittent issue where the engine shuts itself off while driving?

 Let’s now look at the above-mentioned causes in more detail.

 Table of Contents

 If you are a DIY type person and have access to a OBD Scanner then this would be the first thing I would use.
 Your scanner will return some live data which would indicate any signs of electrical power loss and could give some hints as to what is happening.

 Software bugs and ECU updates have become a common occurrence in all modern vehicles.
 Many modern vehicles even have OTA, “Over The Air” technology.
-This means your dealership can connect to your vehicles in-built wireless hotspot to download and install software updates.
-This allows them to conveniently resolve any software bugs to many of the multitude of electrical systems and components built into the vehicles.
+This means your dealership can connect to your vehicle’s in-built wireless hotspot to download and install software updates.
+This allows them to conveniently resolve any software bugs in many of the multitude of electrical systems and components built into the vehicles.

 NOTE: If you unplug the wire under the dash you will not have proper trailer lighting until it is plugged back in.
 You perform this at your own risk.